 Overall, I think it's a solid book, and it super useful especially to people that have no experience on similar

 solutions or cloud offerings.
 Cloud Run is a really nice service, and I think it deserves more in terms of adoption.
+The

-mentioned on reference documentation.
+on reference documentation.

 So there is definitely added value.
 As I have already elaborated I had already extensive experience with the Kubernetes ecosystem, and the basic features of Cloud Run were very easy to grasp.
 The book helped me to re-evaluate some details around the KNative ecosystem and maybe pick a couple of tips that I had missed while experiment on my personal projects.